updateInternet/udemygo/README.md

-# udemygo

-This repo is for learning Go from Udemy
+This repository is for learning Go from Udemy.